-[(5)] (4) submit the completed application[, through the EMS agency,] for recertification [postmarked] so that it is received by the department at least 45 days, but not more than 9 months, prior to their current certification expiration date;
+[(5)] (4) submit the completed application, through the EMS agency, for recertification postmarked at least 45 days, but not more than 9 months, prior to their current certification expiration date;

 [(6)] (5) if the applicant has been convicted of one or more criminal offenses, be found eligible after a balancing of the factors set out in [A]article 23-A of Corrections Law.
 In accordance with that [A]article, no recertification shall be denied by reason of the applicant having been previously convicted of one or more criminal offenses unless (i) there is a direct relationship between one or more of the previous criminal offenses and the duties required of this certification or (ii) recertifying the applicant would involve an unreasonable risk to property or the safety or welfare of a specific individual or the general public.
 In determining these questions, the agency will look at the eight factors listed under [New York State] Corrections Law [S]section 753; and